sanskrit/raw_etexts_english/blogs/manasataramgini/2004-07-11_islamic-vandalism-in-gujarat.md

 +++
-title = "Islamic vandalism inxa0Gujarat"
+title = "Islamic vandalism in Gujarat"

 +++
 The Rudramahalaya temple complex in Siddhapura in Gujarat was one of the